-The disposition approach f for each (aroun of) canital assets are summarized below The disposition approach i ior each (group or) Capital assets are Summanzeu below.
+The disposition approach for each (group of) capital assets are summarized below.

 Table 1.5.1 Capital Assets Wind Up Disposition Capital Asset Disposal Approach Value Estimate Office furniture OTS will solicit proposals from used and refurbished office furniture suppliers to purchase, disassemble and remove the office furniture following the appointment of a liquidator (expected Q2 2019). \$6,000 Kitchen Appliances, Heaters and Fans OTS will sell these appliances through an on-line market.
 Nominal - TBD Laptops / Workstations Following a comprehensive data scrubbing process, OTS laptops and workstation components (monitor keyboard, mouse and dock) will be given to staff as part of their severance compensation. \$0 Monitors OTS monitors will be made available for purchase by staff at market price, any remaining monitors will be sold to an electronics refurbisher (should any monitors be declined by the refurbisher OTS will recycle these units through an approved electronics recycling firm).
 Nominal - TBD Printers and other peripherals OTS printers and peripherals will be made available for purchase by staff at market price, any remaining devices will be sold to an electronics refurbisher (should any devices be declined by the refurbisher OTS will recycle these units through an approved electronics recycling firm).
 Nominal - TBD OTS iPhones Following a comprehensive data scrubbing process OTS iPhones will be made available for purchase by staff at market price, any remaining iPhones will be sold to an electronics refurbisher (should any monitors be declined by the refurbisher OTS will recycle these units through an approved electronics recycling firm).
 Nominal - TBD